Angela Borden | May 27, 2022

-This is the section of policy that describes who can purchase it.
-Make sure you take a look at this, especially if you are buying a policy online.
-If the policy does not allow you to buy coverage for Aunt Martha, don’t list her as an insured on the application.
-If she has a claim later, it will not be covered.
-Policies will normally specify that you can add a traveling companion or “other,” or they will state that you can only buy coverage for dependents, and the term “dependent” will likely be defined in the definitions section.
+This is the section of the policy that describes who can purchase it.
+Make sure you look at this, especially if you are buying a policy online.
+Most travel insurance will normally specify that you can add a traveling companion or “other,” or they will state that you can only buy coverage for dependents.
+The term “dependent” will likely be defined in the definitions section.

-Hopefully, this quick study on insurance policies has shed some light on how to review one so you will have an understanding on what you bought or are planning to buy.
-No one will argue that policies are not confusing, but if you read a little and ask a few questions, you can be well-informed and know what to expect from the product you purchased.
+Hopefully, this quick study on insurance policies sheds some light on how to review them so you have a better understanding of what you bought or are planning to buy.
+No one will argue that policies can be confusing, but if you read a little and ask a few questions, you can be well-informed and know what to expect from the product you purchased.

-At Seven Corners, our customer service team is always available to answer questions about any of our products.
+At Seven Corners, our sales team is available to answer questions about any of our travel insurance products.
 They are here to help you choose the best coverage for you and your situation.
-You can Email, call (1.800.335.0611), or chat with them.
+You can email firstname.lastname@example.org, call 1-800-335-0611, or chat with them online.